usmqe/usmqe-testdoc/web/tendrl/user_password_edit_dialog.rst

 .. test_action::
    :step:
-       *Positive login* testcase with new password.
+       :doc:`/web/tendrl/login_positive` testcase with new password.
    :result:
        User is able to login with new password.